napcs/pandoc-bookbuilder/README.md

 $ make epub
 ```

+## Front and Back Matter

+In traditional books, things like acknowledgements, a preface, and a foreword go in "front matter".
+These sections don't get chapter numbers and aren't typically given normal page numbers.

+`preface.md` is included in the build as front matter for PDFs.

+Appendices, advertisements, and indexes are "back matter."

+`appendix.md` is included in the build as back matter for PDFs.

+Pandoc requires these files to be added separately as raw TeX files, so you will find tasks in the Makefile for both.
+If you want to add more chapters to front or back matter you will need to adjust the Makefile rules.

 ## Customizing Your Book

 You'll find the book template for PDFs in the `tex/` folder.
 What's there is based off of Pandoc's built-in ebook template and modified.